 What trustees need to do when preparing trustees’ annual reports, accounts and annual returns.

-This guidance explains the different accounting and reporting requirements for different sizes and types of charity for financial years ending on or after 1 April 2009.
+This guidance explains the different accounting and reporting requirements for different sizes and types of charity for financial years ending between 1 April 2009 and 30 March 2015.